 Costa Rica’s real estate market has recorded stable growth over the last couple of decades.
 Today, the country’s higher-end property market I witnessing rapid growth, as foreign homebuyers stream in.
 Although it’s hard to assess the precise movement of house prices in this real estate hotspot, the trend is clear.
 There’s a definite uptick in sales.

 If you are looking for a suitable global real estate scene, this article highlights 10 reasons why you should invest in Costa Rica real estate.
-Get the best Costa Rica Real Estate, and get the best home team real estate for you – http://www.besthometeamrealestate.com/
+Get the best Costa Rica Real Estate, and get the best home team real estate for you – but also to be sure to invest in a good attorney to handle the title work like https://www.slflegal.com

 1. Historically Stable Economy

 Costa Rica’s GDP is about 8% today.
 This is just one of many factors that create an investment-friendly climate.
 The government has formulated favorable policies that make the nation “Latin America’s Silicon Valley”.
 Many tech multinationals, including Acer, HP, Dole, Gamble, Abbot Laboratories, Microsoft, GE and Intel Corporation have pitched tent and made sizeable investments in Costa Rica.
 Experts have described Costa Rica as having a “healthy economic growth rate” and some of the best social indicators in Latin America.
 The nation’s unemployment rate is below 6%, and Costa Rica has the region’s biggest profit potential.
 Combined together, all these factors highlight a historically stable economy that’s favorable for foreign real estate investment.

 2. Unbelievably Low Property Taxes